MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/essential-xaml-syntax.md

 The `Grid.Row` and `Grid.Column` settings of 0 are not required but are generally included for purposes of clarity.

-Here’s what it looks like on all three platforms:
+Here’s what it looks like:

 [![](essential-xaml-syntax-images/griddemo.png "Grid Layout")](essential-xaml-syntax-images/griddemo-large.png#lightbox "Grid Layout")